jcole-sec/CSC-842/Module 01 - Image Content Analyzer/readme.md

 ## Future Improvements

-- Include support for alternative OCR formats, such as PDF
+- [ ] Include support for alternative OCR formats, such as PDF
-- Better image differentiation (e.g., support for extension inclusions/exclusion lists, dictionary for magic response semantics,...)
+- [ ] Better image differentiation (e.g., support for extension inclusions/exclusion lists, dictionary for magic response semantics,...)
-- Copy identified matches to directory path for export
+- [ ] Copy identified matches to directory path for export
-- Compile script with tesseract components bundled to run on target endpoints for remote analysis
+- [ ] Compile script with tesseract components bundled to run on target endpoints for remote analysis

 ## Install

+### Windows

 Install Python Magic for file magic-byte identification
 ```